gobravedave/C4-Plantuml-Helper/discovery.md

 And with the help of the [C4-Draw.io plugin](https://tobiashochguertel.github.io/c4-draw.io/) you can get a head start on creating navigatable C4 models in no time.

 ![drawio with layers](/drawio.gif)

+Technically speaking this tool does not support diagram-as-code.
+The underlying **drawio.svg** file is text based, however it does not look you could easily decipher change from one version to another using a differencing tool.

 The exported svg, however does not appear to honour the links.